ritvikmath/jekyll-now/_posts/2018-1-28-FriendsOfFriends.md

 \frac{\mid V \mid (\sigma^2 + \mu^2)}{2 \mid E \mid} = \frac{\sigma^2 + \mu^2}{\mu} = \mu + \frac{\sigma^2}{\mu} > \mu
 $$

 So, we find that **the average number of friends you have is strictly smaller than the average number of friends that your friends have**.
-(For those wondering, $$\sigma > 0$$ since not everyone in the world has the same number of friends)
+(For those wondering, $$\sigma^2 > 0$$ since not everyone in the world has the same number of friends)

-If you're still here, then we should talk because you are my kind of person :).
+If you're still here, then we should talk because you are my kind of person :)

 Thanks for reading and please leave comments below!